 5 Traffic timing, pacing, and volume patterns

 Beyond explicit signals, traffic behavior can hint at VPN use.
 Consistent bursts of traffic from multiple destinations, or a VPN user’s traffic shape, can be detected by networks that watch for anomalies.
 Content delivery networks and anti-fraud services use machine learning to flag non-human or synthetic traffic.
+How to use the cyberghost vpn extension for microsoft edge in 2026

 What this means for you: VPN usage alone isn’t enough for anonymity. you need normal browsing habits and reasonable usage patterns.